ubcxzhang/Multi-Task-Prediction-Case-Study-at-Data-Science-Bootcamp-USask-14June2023/README.md

 - 9:30am-11:00am: Lecture on ensemble machine learning approaches and MTPS by Dr.Zhang
 - 11:00am-11:30am: Tutorial about R code behind MTPS with continuous, binary and mixed outcomes by Kyle (TA)
 ### Session 2: 1:00pm - 2:30pm
-- Practice on R yourself and complete simple exercises with the help of Kyle (TA) and Xiaowen (tutor)
+- Practice on R yourself and complete simple exercises with the help of Kyle (TA) and Xiaowen (TA)

 **Please note that you will need to bring your own laptop.
 However, rest assured that all the necessary materials, including the required software such as R and the contributed package MTPS, will be provided through GitHub.**